-The following table provides information on our equity compensation plans as of December 31, 2014.
+The following table provides information on our equity compensation plans as of December 31, 2015.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) (1) Weighted- erage exercise price of outstanding options, varrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (#) (2) Equity compensation plans approved by stockholders 157,170 \$ 20.43 500,000 Equity compensation plans not approved by stockholders Total 157,170 \$ 20.43 500,000
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) (1) ex op eighted-average xercise price of outstanding tions, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (#) (2) Equity compensation plans approved by stockholders 77,430 \$ 18.43 333,283 Equity compensation plans not approved by stockholders Total 77,430 \$ 18.43 333,283

-(1) The number of securities issuable upon exercise of outstanding options includes options awarded under the 1998 Officer Stock Option Plan and the 2009 Officer Stock Option Plan.

-(2) Under the Summit Financial Group, Inc. 2014 Long-Term Incentive Plan, approved by our shareholders on May 15, 2014, we may make equity awards up to 500,000 shares of common stock.
+- (1) The number of securities issuable upon exercise of outstanding options includes options awarded under the 1998 Officer Stock Option Plan and the 2009 Officer Stock Option Plan. - (2) Under the Summit Financial Group, Inc. 2014 Long-Term Incentive Plan, approved by our shareholders on May 15, 2014, we may make equity awards up to 500,000 shares of common stock.
+During 2015, we issued 166,717 stock appreciation rights with an exercise price of \$12.01, which exceeded our stocks December 31, 2015 fair value of \$11.88 per share.

-The remaining information required by this item is set forth under the caption "Security Ownership of Directors and Officers" and under the headings "NOMINEES FOR DIRECTOR WHOSE TERMS EXPIRE IN 2018", "DIRECTORS WHOSE TERMS EXPIRE IN 2016", "PRINCIPAL SHAREHOLDER" and "EXECUTIVE OFFICERS" in our 2015 Proxy Statement, and is incorporated herein by reference.
+The remaining information required by this item is set forth under the caption "Security Ownership of Directors and Officers" and under the headings "NOMINEES FOR DIRECTOR WHOSE TERMS EXPIRE IN 2019", "DIRECTORS WHOSE TERMS EXPIRE IN 2017", "PRINCIPAL SHAREHOLDERS" and "EXECUTIVE OFFICERS" in our 2016 Proxy Statement, and is incorporated herein by reference.